-In the living room, the standard sofa is a Flexsteel sleeper sofa.
-This sofa converts into a sleeping area by holding and pulling up on the bottom cushion while pushing down on the back cushion.
+In the living room of most models, the standard sofa is a Flexsteel sleeper sofa.
 The sofa is upholstered in decor matching fabric.
 If you have any questions regarding the warranty on this sofa, contact Flexsteel, the sofa manufacturer.

-A popular sofa option on models with a slide out is the Flexsteel Hide-a-Bed sofa.
+Standard on some models, and optional on others, is the Flexsteel Hide-a-Bed sofa.
 This sofa is a traditional hide-a-bed.
-Before converting the sofa, extend the slide out (See Chapter 8 for slide out instructions) to make room for the bed.
+Before converting the sofa, extend the slide out (See Chapter 8 for slide out instructions.) to make room for the bed.
 Once the room is extended, remove all of the seat cushions.
 Next, hold the handle on the bed mechanism and pull to extend.
 Then expand the bed to the fully open position by unfolding the foot portion of the bed.

 The driver and passenger seats are equipped with three-point seat belts.
-These should be used whenever the vehicle is in motion.
+The seat belts should be used whenever the vehicle is in motion.
 To adjust the driver's chair for driving ease, the optional six-way electric powered base will move the chairs forward and backward, as well as up, down, forward and reverse tilt.
-These chairs also have swivel and recline features.
-When the unit is not in motion, they can be swiveled to face the living room of the unit.
+Both chairs also have swivel and recline features.
+When the unit is not in motion, they can be swiveled to face the living area.
 To turn the chairs first, extend the slide out room.
 Then move the chair backwards all of the way to provide enough clearance for the steering wheel.
 Once this is done, the chair will swivel without interference.
 An added feature of this option is the power lumbar support.
 The control switch is located on the left hand side in front of the power base controls.
 Pushing the switch forward will inflate the support while pushing back will deflate it.